What Is Vertcoin (VTC)? | The Complete Guide

 “Unlike Scrypt-N, time cost and memory cost are separated, giving us independent control over both parameters.
 ASICs have been far easier to develop for Scrypt-N than they will be for Lyra2RE because increasing the N-factor of Scrypt simply involves doing more iterations of the algorithm.
 Under Lyra2, whilst increasing the time cost only involves more iteration, increasing the memory requirement means that any potential ASIC device would have to physically be designed with more memory for each thread.
 In the future, if ASICs ever were developed for Lyra2RE, we would simply have to fork to a higher memory requirement and those ASICs would no longer properly function.”

-Since implementing Lyra2RE, the team upgraded to Lyra2REv2 with another hard fork on August 10th 2015.
-This update was necessary because a botnet had taken control of 50% of the network’s hashing power.
+Since implementing Lyra2RE, the team upgraded to Lyra2REv2 with another hard fork on August 10th, 2015.
+This update was necessary because a botnet had taken control of 50 percent of the network’s hashing power.

 So far, Lyra2REv2 has done the trick to keep ASIC miners at bay.
 As such, the only viable mining hardware is either a GPU or CPU.